sven-gerlach/secure-my-spot-client/README.md

 6. The app is running on `localhost:3000/`

 ## Deployment

+### Render
+The app is deployed on [Render](https://secure-my-spot.sigmagamma.app).
+A CI/CD pipeline has been set up for the main branch such that any change to that branch leads to auto-deployment.

+### AWS Amplify
-The app is deployed with AWS Amplify.
+The app used to be deployed on AWS Amplify.
 A CI/CD pipeline has been set up for the main branch such that any change to that branch leads to auto-deployment.
 > **Note**: environment variables (see above) need to be manually sourced from Doppler and entered into the Amplify platform

 ## Links